Rytiggy/Glance/README.md

 - `GPL v3`
 - `Commercial License` contact me for details
 ## User Agreement
-Glance must not be used to make medical decision
+Glance must not be used to make medical decisions